oristopo/nanoTAPR/README.md

 The Transmit Level control should normally be left at 0 dBm.
-Decreasing the value of the control will usually degrade the dynamic range and accuracy of both the S11 and S21 measurements.
-However, it can be useful to reduce the drive level to a DUT that has gain.
+Decreasing the value of the control will usually degrade the dynamic range and accuracy of both the `S11` and `S21` measurements.
+However, reduce drive level to DUT's with gain can be useful.
 The control has about 50 dB of adjustment range, but the VNA dynamic range consumes 40 dB of that range.
-Thus, the S21 magnitude measurements can only effectively support less than 10 dB of level change.
-A much better approach is to attenuate the Transmit signal to the DUT with an attenuator.
-Additionally, the S11 measurements will be seriously degraded with any reduction of the Transmit level.
+Thus, `S21` magnitude measurements effectively support less than `10 dB` of level change.
+A much better approach is to attenuate Transmit signals to DUT's with attenuators.
+Additionally, reducing Transmit level seriously degrads `S11` measurements.

-The magnitude values on the display automatically track changes in the Transmit Level.
-By the way, one valid use for the Transmit Level control is to adjust the output level when the VNA is being used as a signal generator and the measured values are of no concern.
-In this case, the Transmit level can be used to change the transmit output signal level over a 10 dB range.
+Magnitude values displayed automatically track changes in Transmit Level.
+By the way, one valid use for the Transmit Level control is to adjust output level when using the VNA as a signal generator and measured values are of no concern.
+In this case, the control can change transmit output signal level over a 10 dB range.

 Apply Calibration